Rhassoul Mud Treatment - Refill Pack

 Full instructions for use are attached to the back of the bag but, to give you an idea, one pot should make roughly ten face packs, at least five hair washes or three really good bath soaks.
 To make it really special, add a drop of your favourite essential oil - rose, for example, would be great in a face mask.

-Use this paper or glassine pack to refill your glass bottle!
+Use this glassine pack to refill your glass bottle.

 Product Testimonials Rhassoul Mud Treatment - Refill Pack

 I have naturally curly but very fine and frizzy hair, and the older I get the drier and more horrible my hair feels.
 Applying water and shampoo (even nice PNS shampoo) turns it into a massive ratty dreadlock on top of my head, and I need to spend 20 minutes and half a bottle of conditioner just to get my fingers through it, which pulls all the curl out.
 And then...I tried this wonder mud after a beach day so my hair was in a right state.
 What gorgeous stuff!
 There were no dreadlocks, no tangles, no conditioner and it dried all soft and bouncy and curly again, plus it didn't need washing for two days afterwards, and when I did wash with shampoo again it was STILL in lovely condition.
 Love it, love it, love it.